-The aim of the desktop literature review component was to collate and review data and information pertaining to the terrestrial biodiversity characteristics and conservation context of the study area and surrounding landscape.
+The aim of the desktop literature review component was to collate and review data and information pertaining to the terrestrial biodiversity characteristics and conservation context of the AOI and surrounding landscape.
 Reviewed literature and datasets were obtained from a variety of online and literature sources, as discussed below:

-- The South African National Biodiversity Institutes (SANBI) Final Vegetation Map of South Africa, Lesotho and Swaziland (SANBI, 2018) was consulted to identify the regional vegetation types relevant to the study area; - Mucina and Rutherford (2011) was reviewed to obtain full descriptions of the relevant regional vegetation type.
-SANBI (2013) was also reviewed for a biome-level description; - The National List of Threatened Ecosystems (NEMBA Threatened Ecosystems, 2011 & 2021) was consulted to determine the conservation status of relevant vegetation types and ecosystems; - The Mpumalanga Biodiversity Sector Plan (MBSP) (2022) spatial data was reviewed to determine the status and distribution of inter alia, protected areas, Critical Biodiversity Areas (CBA) and Ecological Support Areas (ESA); - The Strategic Water Source Areas (SWSA) and Freshwater Ecosystem Priority Area (FEPA) databases were reviewed for information on the hydrological setting and management of the study area and surrounding landscape; - The South African Protected Areas Database website (SAPAD, 2023) was reviewed to identify protected areas (legally gazetted) and conservation areas in the broader region in which the study area is located; - The DWAF spatial data of Indigenous Forest Patches was consulted to identify any indigenous forests in, or in close proximity to, the study area; - The National Protected Area Expansion Strategy (NPAES) (2018) and the Mpumalanga Protected Area Expansion Strategy (20 Year Plan) were assessed to identify Priority Focus Areas for protected area expansion; - Marnewick, et al., (2015) was reviewed for descriptions of Important Bird Areas (IBA) in the region surrounding the study area.
-SANBI (2024) was also consulted for information pertaining to the replacement of IBAs with Key Biodiversity Areas (KBA); and - Satellite imagery available on Google Earth Pro and GeoTerra spatial data were also studied to develop an understanding of general landcover, likely habitat types, and historic- and current on-site disturbances in the study area.
+- The South African National Biodiversity Institutes (SANBI) Final Vegetation Map of South Africa, Lesotho and Swaziland (SANBI, 2018) was consulted to identify the regional vegetation types relevant to the AOI; - Mucina and Rutherford (2011) was reviewed to obtain full descriptions of the relevant regional vegetation type.
+SANBI (2013) was also reviewed for a biome-level description; - The National List of Threatened Ecosystems (NEMBA Threatened Ecosystems, 2011 & 2021) was consulted to determine the conservation status of relevant vegetation types and ecosystems; - The Mpumalanga Biodiversity Sector Plan (MBSP) (2022) spatial data was reviewed to determine the status and distribution of inter alia, protected areas, Critical Biodiversity Areas (CBA) and Ecological Support Areas (ESA); - The Strategic Water Source Areas (SWSA) and Freshwater Ecosystem Priority Area (FEPA) databases were reviewed for information on the hydrological setting and management of the AOI and surrounding landscape; - The South African Protected Areas Database (SAPAD, 2023) website was reviewed to identify protected areas (legally gazetted) and conservation areas in the broader region in which the AOI is located; - The DWAF spatial data of Indigenous Forest Patches was consulted to identify any indigenous forests in, or in close proximity to, the AOI; - The National Protected Area Expansion Strategy (NPAES) (2018) and the Mpumalanga Protected Area Expansion Strategy (20 Year Plan) were assessed to identify Priority Focus Areas for protected area expansion; - Marnewick, et al., (2015) was reviewed for descriptions of Important Bird Areas (IBA) in the region surrounding the AOI, while SANBI (2024) was reviewed for a discussion of Key Biodiversity Areas (KBA); and - Satellite imagery available on Google Earth Pro and GeoTerra spatial data were also studied to develop an understanding of general landcover, likely habitat types, and historic- and current on-site disturbances in the AOI.